In recent years, the role of wildflowers in feeding honeybees has been widely misunderstood.

-Read MoreThe right flowers, fruit, and vegetables in your garden will attract some of your own bees, as well as welcoming other visitors such as the bumblebee and solitary bee species.
+Read MoreThe right flowers, fruit, and vegetables in your garden will attract some of your own bees, as well as welcoming bumblebee and solitary bee species.

 Read MoreLearn how to make a bee hotel and why it’s important to support your native solitary bees.